coughlih3099/CTS285/MadMath/README.md

 to the modern day and presented as a web app.

 # Requirements
-MadMath is required to implement the Answer Checker, Memory Bank, and Electro Flash functions from the original Dataman.
+MadMath is required to implement the Answer Checker (Math Master), Memory Bank (Madness's Methods), and Electro Flash functions from the original Dataman.

 ## Math Master